cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 The range check is accomplished by encoding the measurement as a vector of field elements with value zero or one, such that a weighted sum of these values can only be in the range `[0, max_measurement]`.

-All but one of the weights are successive powers of two, as in the binary bit decomposition, and the last weight is chosen such that the sum of all weights is equal to `max_measurement`.
+All but the last of the weights are successive powers of two, as in the binary bit decomposition, and the last weight is chosen such that the sum of all weights is equal to `max_measurement`.
 With these weights, valid measurements have either one or two possible representations as vectors of